 Specially trained nurses work closely with the healthcare team to ensure patient needs are met while under the care of their oncologist(s).
 These special nurses fill roles in navigation, radiation and infusion administration.
 Oncology nursing staff members are licensed by the Kentucky Board of Nursing and fulfill continuing education requirements.
 Eligible nursing staff members also maintain Oncology Certified Nurse (OCN) certification.
 All chemotherapy infusion nurses are also biotherapy and chemotherapy certified.
 Together, staff members have more than one hundred years of nursing experience.

 - Teach, reinforce and/or review patient education materials

 - Do routine assessments before treatments start and throughout course of treatment

 - Answer questions regarding care and side effects

 - Provide a large range of services for distress-treatment and help with practical matters

 - Make referrals to other experts as ordered by physicians

-- Keep current on chemotherapy/biotherapy and surgical approaches for cancer treatments
+- Keep current on radiation, chemotherapy/biotherapy and/or surgical approaches for cancer treatments